sallyjuettner/Quake-Deathmatch/README.md

 # Liminal Villa
-A competitive Quake level for 2-4 players, made with Trenchbroom.
+A competitive Quake level for approximately 8 players, made with Trenchbroom.
 For more info, see the [wiki](https://github.com/sallyjuettner/Quake-Maps/wiki).